Titanium abundances in late-type stars I. 1D non-local thermodynamic equilibrium modelling in benchmark dwarfs and giants: Conclusion

-Further insight may be gained by comparison to Fe, for which 1D and 3D non-LTE calculations have been performed.
-Several studies have found reasonable ionisation balances for HD84937 and HD140283 in 1D non-LTE using either the Drawin formula \citep{ironnlte} or asymptotic models like those employed in this work \citep{anishFe}.
+Further insight may be gained via a comparison to Fe, for which 1D and 3D non-LTE calculations have been performed.
+Several studies have found reasonable ionisation balances for HD84937 and HD140283 in 1D non-LTE using either the Drawin formula \citep{ironnlte} or asymptotic models such as those employed in this work \citep{anishFe}.
 However, for HD122563, \citet{anishFe} report an ionisation imbalance of around $\Delta_{\rm{Fe\,I-Fe\,II}} = 0.3$ dex in both 1D and 3D non-LTE, similar to the imbalance found in this work for titanium.
-This may point to yet unidentified shortcomings for metal-poor giants, but a larger sample of stars should be analysed before firm conclusions can be drawn.
+This may point to as of yet unidentified shortcomings for metal-poor giants, but a larger sample of stars should be analysed before firm conclusions can be drawn.
 In any case, 3D non-LTE calculations for titanium will aid in the understanding of these problems.

 \begin{appendix}